gvwilson/thirdbit/src/fiction/iffy/index.md

 people bled,
 but no one ever got *messy*.

-She brought up a map on the navigation app in front of her.
+She brought up a map on the app in front of her.
 Elevation lines and a dusty sparkling overlay showed the foothills ahead and the clouds above her.
 She thought briefly about connecting to the drones circling Bharati to check for pursuit, but no.
-The pod as close to unfindable as human beings could make it.
+The pod was as close to unfindable as human beings could make it.
-Even the gentlest ping would give its location away.
+Even the gentlest ping could give its location away.
 She tossed the bloodied wipe into the recycler, closed her eyes, and let her head fall forward again.